sathishkumarr012/sathishkumarr012/README.md

 Hi there, I'm **Sathishkumar R.R.**, an Engineer.

 Hi guys, I'm Sathishkumar R.R. .
-I am currently studying as a CS major in Chicago, USA.
-I'm currently learning Swift programming and open for oppurtunities.
-I would like to collaborate on projects using Swift. contact me if you have same interest or some questions!
+I am currently studying as a CS major in Chicago, USA. . contact me if you have same interest or some questions!

 ### Talking about Personal Stuffs:

 - 👨🏽‍💻 I’m currently a Engineer ;
-- 🤔 My interests are with iOS and macOS programming, c , Python etc..;
+- 🤔 My interests are with DevOps, AWS, Azure , c , Python etc..;
 - 💼 I’m pursuing a Master's degree in Computer science Imaging;
 - 💬 Ask me about anything, I am happy to help;
 - 📫 Please email me if you have any questions.